Engineering Leadership. Product & Frontend Strategy. Organizational Scale.

 Outcome

 Shipping became routine.
-Risk became predictable.
-Delivery speed stabilised.
+Risk became measurable.
+Delivery stabilized at scale.

 Incremental architecture without rewrites